steveiliop56/tinyauth-docs/docs/getting-started.md

 :::

 ::: warning
-Tinyauth accepts a comma seperated list of `email:password-hash` combinations.
+Tinyauth accepts a comma separated list of `email:password-hash` combinations.
 To generate your hash go to [IT Tools](https://it-tools.tech/) and use the bcrypt module.
 Make sure to escape the hash by doubling every dollar sign.
 Example:
 `user@example.com:$$2a$$10$$UdLYoJ5lgPsC0RKqYH/jMua7zIn0g9kPqWmhYayJYLaZQ/FTmH2/u` (email is `user@example.com` and password is `password`).
 :::